-Content Marketing is a proven way for businesses to build successful customer relations through trust.
+Content Marketing is a proven way for businesses to build successful customer relations through trust and brand advocacy.

 If a business can provide informative, interesting content, customers will be interested and more likely to trust their products and services.
 Some companies who have realized the value of content marketing, and who use it to their advantage include:

 Though they approach it in different ways, these companies are exemplary in their innovative approaches to content marketing, and therefore reap the benefits.

 GoPro have achieved the quite incredible feat of getting their customers to market their product for them.

 Videos taken on the cameras are uploaded to social media sites, complete with hashtags, showing the footage was shot on a GoPro camera.
 In doing this, GoPro creates content via its own product, and is able to entertain its customers while advertising.

 ‘At least 6,000 GoPro-tagged videos are uploaded to YouTube every day’, and GoPro’s YouTube channel has over 4 million subscribers.
 This is something they utilize in many ways, including buying the rights to GoPro user videos, and posting them on the official GoPro channel.
 They also often partner with athletes and musicians, who film their activities on GoPro, creating content that is at once entertaining and aspirational.